sergyDwhiz/sentima/README.md

 # Sentiment Analysis Pipeline (Sentima)

 ## Project Overview
-This project implements an end-to-end sentiment analysis pipeline, from data collection to production deployment with A/B testing capabilities.
+This project implements an end-to-end news sentiment analysis pipeline, from data collection to production deployment with A/B testing capabilities.

 ## Setup & Installation